metabase/metabase/docs/developers-guide/drivers/plugins.md

 ## Working with the driver from the REPL and in CIDER

 Having to install `metabase-core` locally and build driver uberjars would be obnoxious, especially if you had to repeat it to test every change.
-Luckily, you can use an included Leiningen profile, `include-all-drivers`, to merge the driver's source paths, test paths, and dependencies into the core Metabase project, letting you run commands as if everything was part of one giant project:
+Luckily, you can run commands as if everything was part of one giant project:

 ```bash
 clojure -A:dev:drivers:drivers-dev